QuTech-Delft/qne-adk/docs/introduction.rst

 ============

 The QNE-ADK is a Quantum Network Explorer - Application Development Kit that allows you to create your own applications and experiments and run them on a simulator.
-As of now, the ADK can only run experiments locally.
-Remote interaction with the Quantum Network Explorer will be added in later updates.

 With the ADK you can create your own application using the ``qne application create`` command (see Commands below).
 An application directory is generated for you with all the necessary files for you to configure and prepare for an